tom22k/discord-css/InteractiveFolders/README.md

 # Interactive Folders
-A simple redesign making folders appear as interactive icons
+A simple redesign making folders appear as interactive icons, compatible with all themes

 ### Importing:
 ```css